Functor defines means for output, e.g. means to output a Strasheela score to a csound score and play the result.

 fun {MakeNoteToLily MakeAddedSigns}

-[for clause definitions] Returns unary function which expects a note object and returns a Lilypond note output (a VS).
+[for clause definitions] Returns unary function which expects a note object and a and a unary function expecting the note and returning a VS of arbitrary Lilypond code, typically an expression, a markup etc. It returns a Lilypond note output (a VS).
 Simplified version of MakeNoteToLily2.

 [for clause definitions] Returns unary function which expects a note object and returns a Lilypond note output (a VS).
-MakePitch is a unary function expecting the note and returning a Lilypond pitch (a VS).
-MakeAddedSigns is unary function expecting the note and returning a VS of arbitrary added signs (e.g. fingering marks, articulation marks etc.).
 MakeNoteToLily2 adds the rhythmic information and cares for ties.

 fun {LilyMakePitch PitchParam}